 - That has plenty of data available online

 - That have recently sold

-In summary, desktop appraisals work great with “cookie cutter” homes in planned developments, but not as well with unique properties.
+In summary, desktop appraisals work great with “cookie-cutter” homes in planned developments but not with unique properties.

 Here is an example of a property that a desktop appraisal would not work well with:

 As you can see, this property is extremely unique.

 An appraiser would most likely have a hard time finding good comparable properties and would need to see this property in person to assess the condition/quality and many complexities.